Teoscar Hernández Player Props: Mariners vs. Brewers

 Brewers Pitching Rankings

-- The Brewers pitching staff is 27th in MLB with a collective 7.7 strikeouts per nine innings.
+- The pitching staff for the Brewers has a collective 7.7 K/9, the fourth-worst in MLB.

-- The Brewers have a 2.94 team ERA that ranks third among all MLB pitching staffs.
+- The Brewers' 2.94 team ERA ranks third across all MLB pitching staffs.

-- Burnes makes the start for the Brewers, his fourth of the season.
-He is 1-1 with a 5.19 ERA and 14 strikeouts in 17 1/3 innings pitched.
+- The Brewers will send Rea (0-0) out for his second start of the season.

-- The right-hander last appeared in relief on Sunday, when he tossed 2/3 innings against the San Diego Padres while giving up hits.
+- In his most recent time out on Friday, the righty tossed 5 2/3 innings against the San Diego Padres, allowing one earned run while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.